PajoHack/battleship/README.md

 - Create ships that take up more spaces on the board, currently they are 1x1.

 ## Testing

+I have performed manual testing on this project:

+- I used the PEP8 linter to verify that there are no errors in my code.
+- I purposely entered invalid inputs to ensure data validation was working.
+- Tested the project in my local and terminal as well as the Code Institute Heroku terminal.

 ## Bugs

+- The break statement in the game loop did not work when the user won the game.
+This was due to an indentation issue.
+Correcting the indentation solved resolved the issue.
+- After deployment to Heroku, termcolor was not having any affect.
+I had forgotten to update my requirements file. typing `pip3 freeze > requirements.txt` in the terminal resolved the issue.

+## Remaining Bugs

+- No remaining bugs that I can find.

 ## Deployment

 This project was deployed using Code Institute's mock terminal for Heroku.